Samsung Dryer Error Codes (Simple Guide)

 These codes often relate to issues with the dryer’s heating system or temperature sensors (thermistors).

-• Meaning: The main thermistor (Thermistor 1) which monitors the air temperature in the dryer drum is not reading correctly.
+• Meaning: The main thermistor (Thermistor 1) which monitors the air temperature in the dryer drum, is not reading correctly.

 • Solutions: